-Tom spent his childhood and youth near the ocean.
-The prestigious area, where now renting the simplest house costs from $ 4 per month.
-And a tramp in soiled clothes grew up there?
-I ran a chill.
+Tom's childhood and adolescence were spent near the ocean.
+A prestigious area, where now the rent of the simplest house costs from $ 4 per month.
+And a tramp in greasy clothes grew up there?
+A chill ran through me.

 “Jason loved surfing,” he continued calmly. - Often ran away from lessons to the ocean.
 Already a teenager conquered the waves.
 Not like the avid pro surfers, but also good ones.
 It's time to go to university.
 But Jason kept surfing. "

 “He never did.
 More precisely, I did not even try.
-Not a year or three.
-As a result, he didn’t become a surfer either, ”said Tom.
+Not in a year, not in three.
+In the end I didn't become a surfer either, ”said Tom.

 “But what about the parents?
 Really didn’t force, didn’t direct him? ” - I was surprised.

-“It’s not customary for us to put pressure on a child.
-I agree, sending would not hurt.
-I don’t know if they tried.
-I only remember that his sister, on the contrary, followed in his parents' footsteps, working in a bank.
+“It is not customary for us to put pressure on a child.
+I agree, it would not hurt to send.
+I don't know if they tried.
+I only remember that his sister, on the contrary, followed in her parents' footsteps, working in a bank.
 And Jason left home.
-Yes, and parents are tired of it.
-An adult son, he does not pay rent, ”Tom shared.
+And parents are tired of it.
+An adult son, he does not pay rent, ”explained Tom.

 “Well, what did you think?
-We have been moving away from parents from our student age.
-And if anyone lives, then he pays for the room.
-Of course, it is often less than the market price, but you will have to give $ 600- $ 700, ”explained Tom.
+From their student age people move out from our parents.
+And if someone lives, he pays for the room.
+It is clear, often less than the market price, but you will have to pay $ 600- $ 700, ”Tom answered anticipating the question.

 “I often met Jason by the ocean.
-With the same undecided guys hanging on the beach for hours.
+With the same undecided guys hanging out on the beach for hours.
 Finding food is not a problem: there are enough shelters with feeding for the homeless.
-It just turned into a lifestyle.
-Instead of the house - a tent, and the “bed” - from old cardboard boxes, ”the man continued his story.
+It just turned into a way of life.
+Instead of a house, there is a tent, and the “bed” is made of old cardboard boxes, ”he continued his story.

-“You see, they have their own lives here.
-With your challenges and events.
-To get food, to shoot a trifle, to clarify something among themselves.
-One trouble: settling in such an area is not very pleasant.
-They feel at ease, and you can’t drive them out, because we have freedom and equality.
-The authorities are trying to influence, but these are already whole "areas".
+“You see, they have their own life here.
+With its own challenges and events.
+Get food, shoot a little thing, find out something among themselves.
+One problem: it is not pleasant to settle in such an area.
+They feel at ease, and you can't kick them out, because we have freedom and equality.
+The authorities are trying to influence, but these are already entire areas.
 Moreover, most of these people were born in the United States, they could easily get a job.
 The same loader or delivery man.
 But why?
 This is the lifestyle they have chosen.
-It is clear that someone got into a bad company or got hooked on some rubbish.
-And someone was just unlucky, ”Tom shrugged.
+It is clear that someone got into bad company or got hooked on some rubbish.
+Some were just unlucky, ”Tom shrugged.

 On the subject: Which states have the largest number of homeless people?